Namco Museum (Game Boy Advance video game): Compilation

 The GBA version does not retain high scores when powered off, which is also the case with Pac-Man Collection.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 NextGen said of the game, "The emulation is perfect, though GBA's mono speaker warps the timbre of the occasional sound effect. [...]
 If you can actually see it, you'll love it."
+Bad Hare of GamePro called it "an old-school must-own."

 The game sold 2.4 million units in the U.S. and earned $37 million by August 2006.
-During the period between January 2000 and August 2006, it was the third-highest-selling game for handheld game consoles in that country.
+During the period between June 2001 and August 2006, it was the third-highest-selling game for handheld game consoles in that country.
 By December 2007, that number grew to 2.96 million units.